 The REACH regulation considers the MSDS as the main communication document.
 On http://www.quickfds.fr/en/index.html, You can freely and easily consult all our products' MSDS

-To manage the implementation of the REACH regulation, Inventec has implemented a REACH committee within the Dehon Group.
-For any further information, do not hesitate to contact Inventec's experts: email@example.com
+To manage the implementation of the REACH regulation, Inventec has set up a REACH committee within the Dehon Group.
+For further information, please hesitate to contact Inventec's experts: email@example.com

 Consult our Material Safety Data Sheet on http://www.quickfds.fr/en/index.html

-The European Union has established a regulatory framework on placing biocidal products on the market, in order to ensure a high level of protection for the environment and human being and an efficient and proper way of function of the common market.
+The European Union has established a regulatory framework for placing biocidal products on the market, in order to ensure a high level of protection for the environment and human beings and an efficient and proper way of functioning of the common market.

 - the authorization and placing on the market of biocidal products in the Member states;